 - Whip the egg whites and cream of tartar until soft peaks form.
-Add in the salt and white sugar, a tablespoon at a time and keep whipping until stiff peaks form and you can't feel grains of sugar when you rub a little between your finger.
+Add in the white sugar, a tablespoon at a time, and keep whipping until stiff peaks form and you can't feel grains of sugar when you rub a little between your finger.

-- Spoon the mixture into a piping bag fitted with a ¼ inch round tip and line two cookie trays with parchment paper.
+- Spoon the mixture into a piping bag fitted with a ¼ inch round tip and line two cookie trays with parchment paper or Silpat mats.
 Use a dab of macaron mixture to keep the parchment paper stuck down on the tray.
-Pipe 1 inch (2.5cm) circles on the baking sheets.
+Pipe 1-inch (2.5cm) circles on the baking sheets.
 Once piped, bang the tray on the bench once or twice to remove any air bubbles.

 Preheat a standard oven to around 284°F - 300 °F (140°C -150 °C).
 If using a convection/fan-forced oven, start lower, at 266 °F (130°C ).
 You’ll need to test your own oven and find the exact perfect temperature that works for your oven.

 - Bake the macarons for around 15-17 minutes.
 Do keep an eye out as they bake, and tweak the oven temperature if needed.
 Once baked, remove them from the oven and leave them to cool completely before peeling off the baking paper.
 Sandwich together with your favorite filling.
 (See a basic ganache recipe in the notes below).